 At this stage don’t worry about how you will measure something, just answer the questions.

-The next step is to create a roadmap to your ultimate goal identified in the questioning process.
+The next step is to create a measureable roadmap to your ultimate goal identified in the questioning process.
 Do this by breaking your goal down into a series of concrete benchmarks called objectives.
 Objectives are different than goals in that they are more specific and have a shorter time frame.
 When you’re clear about what results you want to achieve in the short term, it becomes easier to assess whether your actions are leading to your long-term goals.

 Objectives should directly address the program or societal goal you are pursuing.
-Always think in terms of your constituents, consumers, clients, etc. Avoid objectives that focus solely on you and your time, like develop a communications plan.
+Always think in terms of your constituents, consumers, clients, etc. Avoid objectives that focus solely on you and your time, like developing a communications plan.
 Objectives should focus on the results you want to achieve with your stakeholders on the way to your goal.